2015 HHH Schedule of Events

 People ask what you get when you register for the HHH.
 It is a grueling day in the sun, so what does a rider get besides sore muscles, tired posterior, sense of accomplishment and several hours of pure cycling madness?
 There is no answer that fits all.
 Riders pit themselves against the road and elements for different reasons.
 What everyone does get is a ride T-shirt and water bottle, goodie bag, free stuff from the consumer show, his or her share of 15,000 gallons of hydration fluid, truck loads of fruit, pickles, thousands of helpers on the route and a hard-earned finisher pin.

-Hell’s Gate: After taking a year off, Pyro Pete will return to Hell’s Gate on the 100 mile route in 2013.
-As soon as the route improvements for 2013 are finalized, we will update maps and directions on the website.
+Hell’s Gate: After taking a year off, Pyro Pete returned to Hell’s Gate on the 100 mile route in 2013 and will again join us for 2015.

 Off-Road: HHH weekend includes a 11.2 mile off-road route.
 The start is across the river at the JS Bridwell Agriculture Center.
 The trail will be open all day but will be swept for survivors at 6 p.m. on Friday and 1 p.m. on Sunday.
 The trail is single track with quick short climbs and drops.
 The route is fun but riders are reminded that these nature trails are on natural surfaces surrounded by trees, water, wild animals, pointy objects and poison ivy.
 Off roading requires skill and caution on the part of the rider.